 It seems that Honda releases newer and faster bikes every generation and the CBR 1100 Blackbird is no exception.
 It has a 1137 cc inline four-cylinder, liquid cooled engine that just loves to rev all the way to 10,000 rpm.

 The Honda’s 0-100 km/h time is a quick 2.8 seconds and it has a top speed of 305 km/h, making this one a fast bike.
 The maximum power it can achieve is 153 BHP and maximum torque is 109 Nm.
+The Blackbird sports bike name does a good job of paying homage to its stealthy characterisitcs.

 Kawasaki Ninja ZX 14R